-- · standardised procedures; - the accountability of managers in charge of the business, finance and control; - a committee-based decision-making process for acquisitions, disposals and refurbishment/construction projects; and - a segregation of duties between the executive and control functions.
+- standardised procedures; - the accountability of managers in charge of the business, finance and control; - a committee-based decision-making process for acquisitions, disposals and refurbishment/construction projects; and - a segregation of duties between the executive and control functions.

-Unibail-Rodamco SE is run by a Management Board, composed of four members as at December 31, 2012, which manages all of the Group's activities.
+Unibail-Rodamco SE is run by a Management Board, composed of six members as at December 31, 2014, which manages all of the Group's activities.
 The Management Board holds fortnightly meetings as well as ad hoc meetings whenever required.
 It acts as the decision-making body for any issues that, due to their financial significance or strategic and/or cross-functional nature, require its involvement.
 Its main focus areas are set out in the Management Board Charter, which is available on the Group's website.

-The Group's control environment includes the Compliance Book for Governance, Organisation & Corporate Rules (Compliance Book) which was updated once in 2012 and approved by the Management Board.
+The Group's control environment includes the Compliance Book for Governance, Organisation & Corporate Rules (Compliance Book).
 The Compliance Book details: